Categories

 ACCOMPANISTS

-• All participants must perform their pieces without accompaniment, except for Finalists of the Senior Category and participants of the Solo Grand Category for semi-final round.
+• All participants must perform their pieces without accompaniment, except for Finalists of the Senior Category and Semi-finalists of the Solo Grand Category.

 • Participants must arrange for their own accompanists.
-The Organiser will provide a piano tuned to 442Hz, which will remain in the same position for all participants of the same instrument category.
+The Organiser will provide a piano tuned to 442Hz, which will remain in a fixed position for all participants within the same instrument category.

 ORDER OF APPEARANCE